About

 The ASME Guidelines for Editors and Publishers codify basic principles for the conduct of magazine journalists.
 First published in 1982, the ASME Guidelines also summarize industry practices intended to protect the editorial integrity of magazines and websites as well as federal regulations relevant to magazine media.
 ASME staff members frequently advise ASME members and their colleagues on the implementation of the guidelines.

 ASME NEXT is the leading organization for early-career print and digital journalists.
-Members are editorial staffers and freelancers with no more than seven years of industry experience with titles including editorial assistant, assistant editor, associate editor, digital editor, social media editor, video producer and corresponding titles in design and photography departments.
+Members are freelancers and editorial staffers with no more than seven years of industry experience with titles including editorial assistant, assistant editor, associate editor, digital editor, social media editor, video producer and corresponding titles in design and photography departments.
+Candidates for membership must be employed by or associated with a magazine or website edited by an ASME member.
 ASME NEXT is governed by its own board of directors, overseen by the ASME board of directors and staff.
 ASME NEXT sponsors educational training programs specifically for early-career journalists, including the ASME NEXT Talks series with leading magazine journalists.

 Sponsored by ASME NEXT, the Senior Mentor Program matches ASME NEXT members with mentors at leading magazines and websites.

 For more than half a century, ASME has sponsored the Magazine Internship Program—a ten-week program for rising college seniors at magazines and websites in New York and Washington.
 Since the program was founded in 1967, 2,000 college students have worked as ASME interns.
-Nearly 500 have gone on to successful careers in print and electronic journalism.
+Nearly 500 have gone on to successful careers in print and digital journalism as well as TV and radio.

 ASME Job Board is a jobs-listing service hosted on the ASME website.
 There is no charge to ASME members to post on the ASME Job Board.